amalieshi/amalieshi.github.io/_pages/cv.md

   * CHEM 1211/1212 - Inorganic Chemistry I&II: structure and reactivity of inorganic molecules
 * Biomedical Engineering Design and Problem Solving
   * BMED 2310 - Introduction to Biomedical Engineering Design: to analyze the biomedical context and physiological need for existing medical devices; to apply engineering design processes to medical products and systems; to exercise skills in design communication including drawing, modeling and CAD
-  * BMED 4602 - Capstone Design: Developed a product that delivers a comfortable environment for surgeons; Designed and made a wearable and high-fidelity prototype that cools down the user; As team leader, maintained team communication between the client and instructors; Conducted prior art search; hands-on experience with project planning, concept and prototype development, design verification testing, FDA Quality Systems Regulations, design controls and regulatory pathways for commercialization of medical devices.
+  * BMED 4602 - Capstone Design: Developed a product that delivers a comfortable environment for surgeons; Designed and made a wearable and high-fidelity prototype that cools down the user; As the team leader, I maintained team communication between the client and instructors; Conducted prior art search; hands-on experience with project planning, concept and prototype development, design verification testing, FDA Quality Systems Regulations, design controls and regulatory pathways for commercialization of medical devices.
 Additionally, requirementsof business functions such as marketing, sales, manufacturing, finance, intellectual property and the effects on the product development process as class presentations, projects and reports.
   * BMED 1300 - Problems in Biomedical Engineering: Develop skills to find the most reliable, up-to-date and relevant information needed to solve a problem
 * Physiology
   * BMED 3600 - Physiology of Cell and Molecular System: the anatomy of mammalian cells: structure, organization and basic function of organelles, gene expression, intracellular signaling cascades, the cytoskeleton, the cell life cycle, cell migration and the extracellular matrix, and analytical methods used in cell biology research